dotnet/runtime/docs/workflow/requirements/macos-requirements.md

 Toolchain Setup
 ---------------

-Building dotnet/runtime requires CMake 3.15.5 or newer.
-You can download it from [CMake downloads](http://www.cmake.org/download/).

-For ease of use, you should setup the entire toolchain using [Homebrew](http://brew.sh).
+Building dotnet/runtime depends on several tools to be installed.
+You can download them individually or use [Homebrew](http://brew.sh) for easier toolchain setup.

 Install the following packages:

-- cmake
+- cmake 3.15.5 or newer
 - autoconf
 - automake
 - libtool